 Frank Perez is admittedly obsessed with the sun.
-But this would be easy to guess without his admission: immediately following high school he left the sunlight of the Inland Empire to further his education in the Sunshine State.
-Four years later, with a film degree from Miami International University, Frank began his career in another sunny locale: Los Angeles.
+But this would be easy to guess without his admission: following high school he left the sunlight of the Inland Empire to further his education in the Sunshine State.
+Then after receiving a film degree from Miami International University, Frank began his career in another sunny locale: Los Angeles.

 Anyone with eyes fixed on the sky, waiting for the best light, must keep careful watch of the clock; so it’s no wonder Frank has a second obsession: the intersection of past and future and their ability to create the trajectory of our lives.
 He is able to explore this human convergence apart from a lens in his work as CEO of the non-profit, ReWritten.